abrman/svelte-pocketbase-auth-starter/README.md

 # Svelte + TS + Vite + Pocketbase Auth starter

 This template should help get you started developing with Svelte and TypeScript in Vite while using Pocketbase for auth, database & VM hosting executable.
+Fly.io is the recommended host, and thus you'll find this project includes a fly.toml and a dockerfile.
+Feel free to use either one of those files, however make sure to update your fly.toml to your APP and REGION.

 Below is the original readme from the Svelte + Vite demo files.

 ## Recommended IDE Setup